Yashvesh20/Decision_making/README.md

 Steps:

-1. Start
+Step 1.
+Start

-2. Ask the user to enter an integer (n)
+Step 2.
+Ask the user to enter an integer (n)

-3. Read input into variable n
+Step 3.
+Read input into variable n

-4. Check divisibility of n by 2:
+Step 4.
+Check divisibility of n by 2:

 If n % 2 == 0, then: